-Senators filling a vacancy will only be required to accumulate a semester total of 4 hours for each full service period (defined above) they are in office in a given semester.
+Senators filling a vacancy will only be required to accumulate an additional two (2) service hours for each full service period (defined above) they are in office in a given semester.
 The equation for determining total number of hours is:

-4 * (# of full service periods) = total required hours for a given semester

-Each service period of the academic semester, Senators will be required to accumulate four (4) service hours.
 Service hours can be accumulated through the following means:

 Documented office hour in the ASUW office.